Impact Factor 3.113 | CiteScore 3.03

 We are committed to timely, interactive and fair peer review and our editors collaborate with authors to improve understanding and impact of the paper.
 We accept all papers that are methodologically sound, even if they show negative data.
 Frontiers in Medicine applies the same publishing philosophy as all Frontiers journals in that we believe the ultimate judgment of impact and importance of the scientific paper is best left to the readers rather than the reviewers and editors.

 Indexed in: PubMed, PubMed Central, Scopus, Google Scholar, DOAJ, Emerging Sources Citation Index, CLOCKSS

 PMCID: all published articles receive a PMCID

-Dermatology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Original Research, Perspective, Protocols, Review and Systematic Review.
+Dermatology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Original Research, Perspective, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Dermatology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.